Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Discussion

 \subsection{Importance and Application}

-Our method can achieve efficient TSR in natural dynamic road environments and maintain stable TSR performance in different countries without the need for training data.
-This highlights the significant application value of our approach.
-Collecting and preparing data for training and testing across various countries is costly, especially given the differing data and privacy policies, as well as the challenges in obtaining data from less developed regions.
+The proposed method can achieve efficient TSR in natural dynamic road environments and maintain stable TSR performance in different countries without the need for training data.
+This highlights its significant application value.
+Collecting and preparing data for training and testing across various countries is costly, especially given differing data and privacy policies and the challenges in obtaining data from less developed regions.
 By reducing the need for extensive data collection, our approach not only reduces costs but also promotes equity.
-Current advanced driving assistance systems and autonomous driving technologies are often limited to certain regions, neglecting less developed areas.
-By achieving effective cross-country TSR, our method has the potential to extend the technologies to underserved regions, thereby promoting greater equity.
+Current advanced driving assistance systems and autonomous driving technologies are typically limited to certain regions, neglecting less developed areas.
+By achieving effective cross-country TSR, the proposed method can extend existing technologies to underserved regions, thereby promoting greater equity.